Arturgouveia1970/My-Blog-II/README.md

 - Write `https://github.com/Arturgouveia1970/My-Blog-II`.
 - Go to the repository folder in your command prompt `cd My-Blog-II`.

-Run the following commands to run the app
+Run the following commands to run the app:

 - `bundle install`
 - `rails db:create`